 Big Data and Investment Returns: Insights by HEC Professor Hugues Langlois

-Hugues Langlois is an Assistant Professor of Finance at HEC Paris.
-In this short video, and developed in this complementary article, he shares the practical applications of his research about big data methodologies in finance, and how his research provides a new tool to measure expected returns in international stock markets.
-Another big step in the world of finance for asset managers and risk managers.
+Hugues Langlois, Assistant Professor of Finance at HEC Paris, shares the practical applications of his research about big data methodologies in finance, and how it provides a new tool to measure expected returns in international stock markets.
+A big step in the world of finance for asset managers and risk managers.